bpiwowar/TensorOperators.jl/docs/modules.md

 ## Initializing the gradient

-The generic method `initGradient` is used to initialize the
+The generic method `init_gradient!` is used to initialize the

 # Operators